gwastro/pycbc/docs/inference.rst

     FRAMES="LOSC"

-This will cause the needed frame files to be downloaded from the LIGO Open Science Center (https://losc.ligo.org).
+This will instruct the code to download the frame files from the LIGO Open Science Center (https://losc.ligo.org).

 Now run::